 At 5CA, we know there’s a strong connection between employee experience (EX) and CX.
 So, we choose to fuel our clients’ customer experience by giving them fans of their brand.

-Unfortunately, for many companies, the gap between EX and CX is wide.
-Start-ups included.
-And if a customer can’t connect to an employee, you miss out on a huge opportunity.
+Unfortunately, the gap between EX and CX is wide for many companies — startups included.
+And if a customer can’t connect to an employee, you’ll miss out on huge opportunities for your brand.

-That’s because, he says, fans of brands always goone step further.
+Giving employees the freedom to express their passion for a brand is important, and having brand ambassadors provide your customer support helps bridge the EX/CX gap because fans always go one step further.
 So, having fans of brands at the forefront of your CX strategy is imperative.

-Whether you have dreams of being a unicorn or want to provide a service that matters, there’s no better way to do it. ●
+You can supercharge your startup by combining CX with strategy, forging customer journey maps, adding multilingual support, and bridging the EX/CX gap.
+So whether you have dreams of becoming a unicorn or want to provide a service that matters, there’s no better way to do it.